dmora127/PEARC26-AIML-on-National-CI/docs/source/part1-jetstream2/accessing-jetstream2.rst

 Connecting to Your VM
 ---------------------
 After creating your instance, you will be redirected back to the resource utalization overview page.
 In the "Volumes" pane, you will notice your instance is in the "Building" state - this means your virtual machine is being customized.
 Your instance will then show "Running Setup", and finally "Ready".
-This process may take several minutes or more depending on ______.
+This process may take several minuteS.

 (1) Once your instance is "Ready", click on its name.
 (2) You will be redirected to a new page.
 In the "Connect to" dropdown box, select "Console".